As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 To get the absolutely fluffiest cake possible, you’ll start with beating 4 egg whites until they form soft peaks.
 This should take about 2 minutes, and it is imperative to ensure that you get a super airy, light, and springy texture.

-Once your egg whites are perfectly whipped and fluffy, set them aside and get started on the next element: the batter.
+Once your egg whites are perfectly whipped and fluffy, set them aside and get started on the next element: the cake batter.

 If you used your mixer to whip the egg whites, go ahead and transfer the egg whites to another bowl and simply wipe your mixing bowl clean.

 Start off by sifting together all of your dry ingredients (flour, corn starch, cocoa powder, and salt).
 Sifting these ingredients together rather than stirring is yet another way we achieve the best results for that irresistible tight crumb that is signature to red velvet cake.

 Set the bowl of sifted ingredients aside and fit your mixer with the paddle attachment.
 Cream the butter and sugar until super light and fluffy.
 This normally takes me about 2-3 minutes, and is really worth taking the time to make sure the ingredients are thoroughly combined.

 Then, you’ll add in the vegetable oil and mix just until incorporated.
 Stop the mixer, add in your egg yolks, vanilla extract, vinegar, and red food coloring.
 Mix again until everything comes together nice and smooth.

 Then, grab those sifted dry ingredients you set aside earlier.
 Add it to the batter in 3 additions, alternating with half of the buttermilk.